Torrie Wilson: World Championship Wrestling (1999–2000)

-World Wrestling Federation/Entertainment
+World Wrestling Federation/Entertainment (2001-2008)

 The Invasion and feuding with Dawn Marie (2001–2003)

 Wilson made her television debut as a heel on the June 28, 2001, episode of SmackDown! as part of The Alliance during the Invasion angle in 2001.
 In her first storyline with the company, she portrayed Vince McMahon's latest affair.
 She also regularly teamed with fellow WCW performer Stacy Keibler.
 The duo made their wrestling debuts in a Bra and Panties match against Lita and Trish Stratus at the InVasion pay-per-view, which Stratus and Lita won by stripping Keibler and Wilson to their yellow and white bikinis.
 The following night on Raw, Wilson defeated Stratus in a Paddle on a Pole match.
 Despite her relative lack of in-ring experience, Wilson, alongside Keibler and Ivory, regularly feuded with the Divas, as well as interfering in matches on behalf of other wrestlers in The Alliance.

 She became a face during the Invasion storyline when her character began an on-screen romance with Tajiri.
 This new romance caused the evil Stacy Keibler to turn against Wilson, and as a result of this, Wilson defected to the WWF.
 Wilson defeated Keibler in the first lingerie match at No Mercy.
-When the first brand separation of the company roster took place in March 2002, Wilson was drafted to SmackDown!.
+When the first brand separation of the company roster took place in March 2002, Wilson was drafted to the SmackDown! brand.
 Shortly after this, as part of the storyline, Tajiri soon became jealous over the increased attention that Wilson received from other men, so he forced her to wear a geisha outfit, and he also appeared to mistreat her in matches.
 She depantsed Rico on the April 25, 2002, version of SmackDown!.
 Wilson finally grew tired of this, and during Tajiri's match against The Hurricane, she got on top of the announcer's table and stripped off her clothing.
 The distraction allowed The Hurricane to pick up the win.
 At Rebellion, Wilson and her real life boyfriend at the time Billy Kidman defeated John Cena and Dawn Marie in an intergender tag team match.
 After the match, Wilson and Kidman kissed.
 Wilson then got her first WWE Women's Championship match on SmackDown! after Women's Champion Molly Holly invaded the show interrupting Wilson's photoshoot and challenging her to a match in which Wilson was unsuccessful in winning.